 The air motor drives the bur indirectly via a contra-angle handpiece or straight handpiece.
-It reaches a maximum speed of 25,000 rpm.
-Contra-angle handpieces are available in various speed-increasing and speed-reducing ratios.
-An air motor with a 2:1 contra-angle handpiece speed-reducing ratio thus reaches a speed of approx. 12,500 rpm.
+It reaches a maximum speed of 25,000 min-1.
+Contra-angle handpieces are available in various step-up and step-down ratios.
+An air motor with a 2:1 contra-angle handpiece step-down ratio thus reaches a speed of approx. 12,500 min-1.

 The trend towards electric motors was first noticed in Europe.
 One important reason for this was the potential expense of installing new air lines in existing buildings.
 It also became obvious that electric drives are not only easier to install but are also more efficient in use.
 Now, some decades later, electric motors have become very popular in both Europe and Asia.
 Innovative developments in the fields of design, materials, torque and light are now also contributing to the popularity of electric motors in North America.
 They make work in the dental practice faster and easier.

 The currently available range of straight and contra-angle handpieces includes the right instrument for every requirement.
 Most manufacturers offer products suitable for a wide range of applications and also products for highly specialized clinical applications.